urmik55/proj1/README.md

-# Intelligence Measurement System Project-Real-time Air Traffic Monitoring Platform
+# Real-time Air Traffic Monitoring Platform

 A brief description of what this project does and who it's for